 In September 2020, Mayor Bill de Blasio and the Trust for Governors Island announced plans to develop a Center for Climate Solutions as part of the Mayor’s Recovery Agenda.
 The Center would bring together a cross-disciplinary community of researchers, educators, advocates, innovators and policymakers to create, test and implement the solutions our urban environments need today and in the decades to come.
 With its millions of visitors and unique waterfront and ecological resources, Governors Island can serve as an inspiring example of sustainable and resilient urban development and an unparalleled destination for broad public participation and engagement.

 Climate solutions, arts and culture, and open space and recreation form the three key pillars of Governors Island’s growth strategy going forward, which will together advance the mission of the Island to be an extraordinary public place, support expanded, year-round public access, and create a path towards financial self-sufficiency.

-This strategy and vision emerged from years of planning and engagement and directly address six key criteria for Island growth:
+This strategy and vision emerged from nearly 20 years of planning, advocacy and engagement and directly address six key criteria for Island growth:

 - Make Governors Island a dynamic and accessible public place year-round, with the same vibrancy in the winter as the summer

 - Create a path toward financial sustainability through responsible partnerships with like-minded organizations and institutions